Persevering

 Expect failure

-Failing often makes us irrational and disoriented, especially when we feel shame over it:
+Failing can often make us irrational and disoriented, especially when we feel shame over it:

 • Failing isn’t a big deal, but permanently giving up is.